Game ASO: How To Make Your Video Game Stand Out In App Stores

 If you’ve never heard of ASO before, it is the process of optimizing apps so that they appear higher on a platform’s search results and is imperative to any mobile game developer’s success.
 It’s like how Google uses its own algorithms to determine how web pages are ranked when someone searches for a particular topic.
 The higher your game is on the search result listings, the more visible it will be, which in turn will translate to more traffic to your game page.
-With 63 percent of iOS apps and 58 percent of Android apps discovered through app store searches according to Tech Crunch’s Forrester App Discovery Report, you’ll be wanting to do all you can to ensure that your game is seen and ultimately downloaded.
+With 63 percent of iOS apps and 58 percent of Android apps being discovered through app store searches, you’ll be wanting to do all you can to ensure that your game is seen and ultimately downloaded.

-Here are some of our tips for improving your ASO to get more visibility on the app stores and increase your chance of getting more downloads.
+Here are some of our tips for improving your ASO to get more visibility in the app stores and increase your chance of getting more downloads:

-In your opening paragraph you want to inform new players on what your game is about, and hopefully turn this into a download.
-For many potential players, this is your only chance at a sales pitch, so tell users what kind of game it is, and then lead on to any narrative that you want to include.
-You should try to summarise your game as best as possible and include any unique features that make your game stand out.
-Don’t worry about using review scores or quotes in your valuable space, but if you want to include these you can append them to the end of your game’s app store description.
+In your opening paragraph, you want to inform new players what your game is about and hopefully turn this into a download.
+For many potential players, this is your only chance at a sales pitch, so tell users what kind of game it is and then lead on to any narrative that you want to include.
+You should try to summarize your game as best as possible and include any unique features that make your game stand out.
+Don’t worry about using review scores or quotes in your valuable space; you can append them to the end of your game’s app store description.

 Since a high percentage of games are discovered in the app stores through a search, you want to make sure that you include relevant keywords in your game description – this is how your game is going to get found by the right players who will be interested in your game.
-Finding the right keywords to include will take a bit of research on your behalf, but you can use sites such as www.ahrefs.com or kwfinder.com/ to assist you in the process.
-While your game description text doesn’t directly affect your ASO ranking, having more traffic to your game and more downloads certainly will; how could you say no to that?
+Finding the right keywords to include will take a bit of research on your behalf, but you can use sites such as www.ahrefs.com or kwfinder.com to assist you in the process.
+While your game description text doesn’t directly affect your ASO ranking, having more traffic to your game and more downloads certainly will.

 You might also want to think about using keywords in your title, even if this means changing the name of your game.
-Although you are limited with the amount of characters you can use, it doesn’t mean stuffing the title with keywords; just one or two will do as you still want your title to be catchy and memorable.
-In Neil Patel’s article on App Store Optimization, he states that apps using keywords in the title rank 10.3 percent higher than those without, so this is really something to think carefully about as it could give you a serious edge over your competitors.
+Although you are limited with the amount of characters you can use, it doesn’t mean stuffing the title with keywords, just one or two will do as you still want your title to be catchy and memorable.
+In Neil Patel’s article, he states that apps using keywords in the title rank 10.3 percent higher than those without, so this is really something to think carefully about as it could give you a serious edge over your competitors.

 If you’ve made an awesome mobile game trailer and uploaded it to your YouTube channel or other social media pages to promote your game, then you should definitely have this on your app store listing as well.

-While you can upload up to eight images for Android or five for iOS on your app store listing, only 2 or 3 photos will initially be presented (users need to swipe to get to the next pics), so make sure the images that are first seen are the best possible ones.
+While you can upload up to eight images for Android or five for iOS on your app store listing, only two or three photos will initially be presented (users need to swipe to get to the next pictures), so make sure the images that are seen first are the best possible ones.

 Even though Android has 76.99 percent of the mobile market share as of June 2018, you don’t want to miss out on the good chunk of users on iOS.
 If you promote your game through external channels, only for iOS users to discover that they can’t download your game, you've made a rookie mistake.